django-commons/django-commons-mkdocs/governance.md

 Responsibilities/tasks include:

-- Supporting projects maintainers in handling security reports by providing advice or guidance
+- Supporting projects maintainers in handling security reports by providing advice or guidance.
-- Being a backup contact point for security reporters when project maintainers fail to respond to a security report
+- Being a backup contact point for security reporters when project maintainers fail to respond to a security report.
 - In cases where a maintainer is unresponsive, the security team may take over the project to fix the security issue at their discretion.
-- Helping to set organization wide best practices regarding security
+- Helping to set organization wide best practices regarding security.
-- Helping project maintainers implement security best practices
+- Helping project maintainers implement security best practices.

 Out-of-scope responsibilities/tasks: